 - Graduate School application https://grad.appstate.edu/apply/

 Login in for the first time and you will get to the Application Enrollment Page.
 Under Application Plans, choose: “Yes,” for “Do You Want to Apply for More than One Program?”; Choose “dual (Concurrent) Enrollment” for “I want to apply to __”; Choose “Clinical Psychology PsyD and Psychology MA” for “the dual degree program to which you wish to apply .”
+The application opens in September for the December 1st review date.
 See example here

 - Official transcripts (from all universities attended)